 A pdf of the guide can also be downloaded here.

 The Vera List Center has published a number of occasional papers based on its public programs.
 Except where noted, the following publications are currently available free of charge from the Vera List Center.
 For more information, email email@example.com.

-PDFs of all occasional papers can be downloaded here.
+PDFs of most occasional papers can be downloaded here.